kbss-cvut/jopa/README.md

 The whole framework consists of several modules:

-* JOPA API - definition of the JOPA API, similar to JPA
+* _JOPA API_ - definition of the JOPA API, similar to JPA
-* OntoDriver API - API of the storage access layer
+* _OntoDriver API_ - API of the storage access layer
-* JOPA Implementation - persistence provider implementation
+* _JOPA Implementation_ - persistence provider implementation
-* OntoDriver Sesame - OntoDriver implementation for Sesame-accessed storages
+* _OntoDriver Sesame_ - OntoDriver implementation for Sesame-accessed storages
-* OntoDriver OWLAPI - OntoDriver implementation for OWLAPI-accessed files
+* _OntoDriver OWLAPI_ - OntoDriver implementation for OWLAPI-accessed files
-* OWL2Java - generates JOPA entities based on integrity constraints in input ontology (see Example01)
+* _OWL2Java_ - generates JOPA entities based on integrity constraints in input ontology (see Example01)

 Other modules represent integration tests and various utilities.
 Jena OntoDriver is planned as future work.

 ## Usage

 JOPA examples can be found in a separate repository at [https://github.com/kbss-cvut/jopa-examples](https://github.com/kbss-cvut/jopa-examples).

+A more mature project using JOPA as its persistence provider can be found at [https://github.com/kbss-cvut/reporting-tool](https://github.com/kbss-cvut/reporting-tool).
+It is a safety occurrence reporting tool developed for the aviation industry.
+A live demo of it is running at [https://www.inbas.cz/reporting-tool-public](https://www.inbas.cz/reporting-tool-public).

 Note that JOPA requires Java 8.